-I have lived in the Pacific Northwest nearly my whole life and was raised to appreciate and enjoy the natural world.
-My passion for the environment and studying environmental justice, eco-tourism, green design, renewable energy, green cities, biodiversity, and biology led me to achieve a Bachelor of Science degree in Environmental Studies.
+Thanks for visiting my blog!
+I was raised to appreciate and enjoy the natural world.
+My passion for the environment and studying environmental justice, ecotourism, green design, renewable energy, green cities, biodiversity, and biology led me to achieve a Bachelor of Science degree in Environmental Studies.

 This blog is full of observational snapshots, often my own experiences being a mother, teacher and life-long student.
 I warmly welcome comments and encourage continuous dialogue.
 Thank you for joining me!

-Spring 2020 Life Update:
+2021 Life Update: